 You used snail mail — and the company is a high-tech startup.

-Consider the company culture before you send off your thank-you.
+Consider the company culture before you send off your thank you.
 In most cases, an emailed message is a safe bet.
-In fact, Accountemps’ survey found that 87 percent of employers said that email is an appropriate way to express thanks after an interview.
+In fact, a survey by Accountemps found that 87 percent of employers said that email is an appropriate way to express thanks after an interview.
 However, if you’ve met with a very traditional organization, their hiring managers may fall into the 13 percent that prefer a snail-mail note.